TimWillaert/markdown-editor/README.md

 2. Run `npm i` to install dependencies
 3. Run `npm run dev` to start the project

+Note: this project was made using Node version `20.16.0`

 ## Used libraries/technologies

 - React